April & May, Explore & Play

 Spinach & Onion.
 Spinach and Onion are grown in short, alternating rows.

 Eggplant Complementary Pairs.
 Eggplant can be grown with a few key companion plants.
-Eggplant can be planted with rows of garlic, raddish and ginger.
+Eggplant can be planted with rows of garlic, radish and ginger.
 The illustrations below show suggested layouts and spacing.

 Enjoy, experiment with different techniques and don’t be afraid to make mistakes.
 Remember, green thumbs and gardening instincts are born out of practice, observation and hard earned experience.
 Have fun and happy planting!